💰 Valuation

 The header shows two toggles — EARNINGS and OPM:

-OPM mode — you input Revenue Growth and Operating Profit Margin % for each scenario.
-Finmagine computes projected PAT from those inputs.
-Best when you have a margin expansion or compression thesis.
+OPM mode edit view — instead of PAT growth %, you enter Revenue Growth and OPM % for each scenario.
+Finmagine derives projected PAT and computes target prices from those margin inputs.

 Edit Mode